paukstelis/octoprint_deploy/README.md

 or here: https://community.octoprint.org/t/setting-up-octoprint-on-a-raspberry-pi-running-raspbian/2337

 * Start up Octoprint for the first time to setup a base instance profile.
 The base profile will be edited in several places to allow specific modifications during deployment.
+* During setup, edit the restart script: `sudo systemctl restart INSTANCE`

+* After the initial setup is done, reload the server and edit the Additional Serial Port field: `/dev/octo_INSTANCE`

+* You can also edit the server name under apperance with: `INSTANCE`

 [PLACE HOLDERS FOR EDITING STUFF]
 * Make sure whichever printer you are installing for is not plugged in via USB